felitrejos/arc-one/README.md

 # Arc One

-A personal finance management app for iOS that helps you track investments, savings, stocks, and cryptocurrency portfolios.
+A personal finance management app for iOS that helps you track investments, stocks and cryptocurrency portfolios.

 ## Features

 - Manage investment portfolios
 - Track stocks and crypto assets
-- Monitor savings goals
 - Secure authentication with Apple Sign-In

 ## Requirements